kamimrcht/webpage/mphf.md

 <img src="files/kmer_hashtables.png" alt="drawing" width="800"/>

+The MPHF id given by the minimizer coupled with the position in the bucket of _super-k-mers_ is sufficient to provide a unique identifier for _k_-mers and to look them up.
+An alien _k_-mer could still share an existing minimizer, obtain a value by the MPHF, but would not correspond to the _k_-mer stored at the given position.
+It would be detected as an alien key.

 ## What about k-mer hash… functions?
 LP-MPHF (2022)

 To date, we used general purpose MPHFs in _k_-mer hash functions, as presented in the previous section.
 In October 2022, the joint work of authors from BBHash, BLight, PTHash and SSHash led to the design of a MPHF specialized for _k_-mer sets, called [LP-MPHF](https://arxiv.org/pdf/2210.13097.pdf).